jamiegonzalez/idk/Learning-to-Use-ERPLAB-Toolbox.md

 ## Learning to Use ERPLAB Toolbox

 Many sources of information are available to help you learn to use ERPLAB.
-Here is what we recommend:
+For a detailed introduction to both the software and the concepts underlying ERP processing and analysis, see Steve Luck's new book, [Applied ERP Data Analysis](https://doi.org/10.18115/D5QG92 ).
+It's available for free online, and it's filled with exercises using real data.

+In addition, we recommend the following documents from the online ERPLAB documentation:

 - Read the [installation information](./Installation) to make sure that you install ERPLAB correctly
 - Read about [Basic ERPLAB Processing Steps](./Basic-ERPLAB-Processing-Steps) and [Important background concepts and data structures](./Important-Background-Concepts-and-Data-Structures)